Are Oregon Vital Records Open to the Public?

 Yes.
-Oregon is a closed records state, but vital records become public records after a period of confidentiality elapses.
-Until then, access to vital records within the state is restricted to persons with prior authorization.
-During this restriction period, vital records are only available to the registrant, immediate family members, legal representatives, and court-approved requesters.
+Although Oregon is a closed records state, vital records become public records after a period of confidentiality elapses.
+During this restriction period, Oregon vital records are only available to the registrant, immediate family members, legal representatives, and court-approved requesters.
 When the period of confidentiality elapses, interested members of the public may obtain various vital records for informational or genealogical purposes.

-What Do I Need to Obtain Oregon Vital Records Online?
+How Do I Obtain Oregon Vital Records Online?

 Online vital record orders typically require that the requesting party provide information with which to process the request.
 The information required typically includes: